 Counties may conduct and monitor a variety of public outreach activities to inform, engage, interact with, and respond to stakeholders and the public during the development, adoption, and, later, implementation of the County DRP.
 Public outreach activities also assist the county in collecting information important to short- and long-term water supply planning.
-The outreach activities used can be integrated with activities outlined in Section 3 of the C&E Plan.
+As needed, the county can translate materials into non-English languages to reach specific-language communities.
+Examples of outreach activities that can be integrated with activities outlined in Section 3 of the C&E Plan include the following:

-- Briefings to the Board of Directors County staff should provide regular briefings to the County Board of Supervisors on the status of the County DRP development, implementation, and any upcoming outreach activities.
+- Briefings to the Board of Directors County staff should provide regular briefings to the Board of Supervisors on the status of the County DRP's development and implementation, and any upcoming outreach activities.
 These briefings should be conducted during regularly held and publicly noticed meetings, which also include opportunities for public comment.
-The primary purpose of these briefings is to update the governing body on the County DRP and next steps, and to respond to questions from the Board of Directors. - Public Meetings and Workshops Public meetings and workshops are another venue to educate the public about SB 552, the County DRP, and water shortage resources.
-If there are any public meetings, they should be posted on the county website and should be recorded.
-This tactic allows those who are unable to attend due to scheduling conflicts or health and safety concerns to stay informed about the County DRP development and implementation.
-Some portions of the workshops or meetings should be performed in the evening to accommodate residents that are not available during the day (e.g., work)
+The primary purpose of these briefings is to update the governing body on the County DRP and next steps, and to respond to guestions from the Board of directors. - Public Meetings and Workshops Public meetings and workshops are another venue to educate the public about SB 552, the County DRP, and water shortage resources.
+If there are any public meetings, they should be recorded (i.e., video recording) and posted on the county website.
+This tactic allows those who are unable to attend - due to scheduling conflicts or health and safety concerns - to stay informed about the County DRP development and implementation.
+Some portions of the workshops or meetings should be performed in the evening to accommodate residents who are working or otherwise unavailable during the day.

-- Community Presentations The county may conduct presentations to existing civic, nonprofit, school/parent groups, and other community organizations to build and maintain awareness about SB 552 and the County DRP.
-Presentations may be provided upon request by organizations or stakeholder groups, and then scheduled as time allows for all involved. - In-Person Outreach at Community Events The county can create an ongoing list of community events where the county can participate and provide in-person distribution of materials to the public, while offering a chance to engage people in conversations about SB 552 and the County DRP elements.
+- Community Presentations The county may conduct presentations to existing civic, nonprofit, school/ parent groups, and other community organizations to build and maintain awareness about SB 552 and the County DRP.
+Presentations may be provided upon request by organizations or stakeholder groups, and then scheduled as time allows for all involved. - In-Person Outreach at Community Events The county can create an ongoing list of community events in which the county can provide in-person distribution of materials to the public, while also offering a chance to engage people in conversations about SB 552 and the County DRP.